IX. FACULTY RESEARCH

 Rice University has organizational units that provide goods and/or services in support of the University's mission and charge for those goods and services.
 It is the policy of the University that such charges must be consistent with sound business practices, Federal regulations and cost accounting and financial reporting principles: Policy 836: Service Center Policy.
 The University establishes such units as Service Centers to ensure compliance.
 This policy applies to all Rice units that charge for goods and services and users of such goods and services.

-The university has also implemented policies defining disclosures and where a potential "conflict of interest" might arise between a scholar's research and personal interests: Policy 216: Conflict of Interest and Commitment for Faculty (Including Faculty Fellows and Investigators) or conflicts of interest: 217.
-Conflicts of Commitment and Outside Activities for Faculty.
-The provost makes an annual request for members of the university to identify potential conflicts of interest, but it is the responsibility of the individual researcher to report any conflict of interest that might arise throughout the year, which has not been previously reported.
-Faculty with federally sponsored projects should be aware of disclosure requirements to report, both domestic and foreign, financial support, appointments, affiliations, and collaborations in respective grant documents (i.e. other support, current/pending, biosketch, FCOI reports, etc. ) from federal agencies (i.e.National Institutes of HealthNational Science FoundationDepartment of EnergyDepartment of Defense, etc.).
+The university recognizes that many scholarly activities may create a potential conflict of interest or conflict of commitment between a scholar's research and personal interests: Policy 216: Conflict of Interest and Commitment for Faculty (Including Faculty Fellows and Investigators).
+Faculty and other members of the research community provide an annual report to disclose outside activities, ensuring transparency and identification of potential conflicts of interest.
+Additionally, individual researchers' update disclosures to report new interests that arise throughout the year.
+With rare exception, potential conflicts of interest are managed with oversight by the Office of Research Integrity.
+Faculty with externally funded sponsored projects must follow disclosure requirements closely to prevent loss of funding and additional consequences.
+Funding agencies may differ in what they require to report, but generally includes both domestic and foreign, direct and indirect financial support, appointments, affiliations, honorific appointments, and collaborations in respective grant documents (i.e, other support, current/pending, biosketch, FCOI reports, etc. ) from federal agencies (i.e.National Institutes of HealthNational Science FoundationDepartment of EnergyDepartment of Defense, etc.).
 More details on the definition of conflict of interest and reporting duties are to be found in the section below on "Conflict of Interest" and in Policy 216.

 6. University Policies Related to Research

 Because of the variety of research being conducted and the mechanism sponsors use to fund such agreements, they are governed by several university policies.
-These policies are more specific than the general guidance provided here, and should be consulted directly.
+These policies are more specific than the general guidance provided here and should be consulted directly.
 Please see the following:

 B. Outside Work and Conflicts of Commitment

-Such opportunities create the potential for a conflict of commitment between outside interests and responsibilities to the university.
+Opportunities to work with outside entities create the potential for a conflict of commitment between outside interests and responsibilities to the university.
 Even the appearance of a conflict can be harmful to both the faculty member and the university.

 C. Conflicts of Interest

 A "conflict of interest" may occur when scholars or their family members receive financial or personal benefit from outside activities and interests that are closely related to their research activities.
-Examples include participation in activities sponsored by for-profit entities; negotiation with companies; provision of litigation-support services; founding of start-up companies, or consulting with companies.
+Examples include participation in activities sponsored by for-profit entities; negotiation with companies; provision of litigation-support services; founding of start-up companies, or consulting and advising with companies.
 Alternatively, even uncompensated activities, such as volunteering on the board of a non-profit organization, may result in a conflict of interest if the organization is affected by the outcomes of a scholar's work.
 These situations may compromise, or may have the appearance of compromising, a scholar's judgment while conducting research.
-No area of scholarship is exempt from real or potential conflicts of interest.
+No area of scholarship is exempt from real or perceived conflicts of interest.

-The principal means for managing potential conflicts of interest involves prior disclosure and a dialogue between a faculty member and her/his dean.
-The provost will make an annual request for such disclosures to all scholars.
-But at the same time, individual faculty members have the responsibility of informing their dean within 30 days if circumstances change, new research proposals are submitted, or income or interests that could constitute a conflict of interest are discovered.
-More information on defining and reporting potential conflicts of commitment may be found in Policy 216 and its related procedures document: Policy 216: Conflict of Interest and Commitment for Faculty (Including Faculty Fellows and Investigator) and Procedures for Policy 216.
+The principal means for managing potential conflicts of interest involves transparency.
+This begins with the individual updating their Conflict of Interest disclosure within 30 days of any new relationship with an outside entity and having a dialogue with her/his dean.
+The Office of Research Integrity will review the activities in relation to the individual’s sponsored research portfolio and identify next steps, if any, which could include the development of a management plan.
+At the same time, individual faculty members have the responsibility to inform the Office of Research Integrity and their dean within 30 days if circumstances change, new research proposals are submitted, or income or interests that could constitute a conflict of interest are discovered.
+More information on defining and reporting potential conflicts of commitment may be found in Policy 216 and its related procedures document: Policy 216: Outside Activities, Conflicts of Interest and Conflicts of Commitment in Research and Scholarship.
+Specific sponsored program and research agreements may introduce unique requirements concerning potential or real conflicts of interest for faculty members, so it is important that this information is as accurate as possible.

 D. Intellectual Property